 In testimony before the United States Congress House Armed Services Committee on October 7, 1999, the eminent physicist Dr. Lowell Wood, in talking about Starfish Prime and the related EMP-producing nuclear tests in 1962, stated,

 "Most fortunately, these tests took place over Johnston Island in the mid-Pacific rather than the Nevada Test Site, or electromagnetic pulse would still be indelibly imprinted in the minds of the citizenry of the western U.S., as well as in the history books.
 As it was, significant damage was done to both civilian and military electrical systems throughout the Hawaiian Islands, over 800 miles away from ground zero.
 The origin and nature of this damage was successfully obscured at the time -- aided by its mysterious character and the essentially incredible truth."

-The Starfish Prime Nuclear Testfrom nearly 900 miles away
+The Sky After the Starfish Prime Nuclear Testfrom nearly 900 miles away